-30. UNEP-WCMC provides a number of scientific and technical support services to the CITES Secretariat, CITES Parties and the European Commission to facilitate the implementation of the Convention.
+30. In addition to its involvement in a number of cross-linking activities mentioned elsewhere in this report, UNEP-WCMC provides a number of scientific and technical support services to the CITES Secretariat, CITES Parties and the European Commission to facilitate the implementation of the Convention.